On Her Majesty's Secret Service (film): Plot

-James Bond saves a woman on the beach from committing suicide by drowning, and later meets her again in a casino.
+James Bond saves a woman on the beach from an attempted suicide by drowning, and later meets her again in a casino.
 The woman, Contessa Teresa "Tracy" di Vicenzo, invites Bond to her hotel room to thank him, but when Bond arrives he is attacked by an unidentified man.
 After subduing the man, Bond returns to his own room and finds Tracy there; she claims she was unaware of the attacker's presence.
 The next morning, Bond is kidnapped by several men, including the one he fought, who take him to meet Marc-Ange Draco, the head of the European crime syndicate Unione Corse.
 Draco reveals that Tracy is his only daughter and tells Bond of her troubled past, offering Bond one million pounds if he will marry her.
 Bond refuses, but agrees to continue romancing Tracy if Draco helps him track down Ernst Stavro Blofeld, the head of SPECTRE.

 Upon returning to London, M relieves Bond of his mission to assassinate Blofeld.
-Furious, Bond dictates a letter of resignation to Moneypenny, which she alters into a request for leave.
+Furious, Bond dictates a letter of resignation to Moneypenny, which she alters into a request for a leave of absence.
 Bond heads for Draco's birthday party in Portugal.
-There, Bond and Tracy begin a whirlwind romance, and Draco directs the agent to a law firm in Bern, Switzerland.
-Bond breaks into the office of Swiss lawyer Gumbold and learns that Blofeld is corresponding with London College of Arms genealogist Sir Hilary Bray, attempting to claim the title Count Balthazar de Bleuchamp.
+There, Bond and Tracy begin a whirlwind romance, and Draco directs Bond to Gebrüder Gumbold, a law firm in Bern, Switzerland.
+Bond breaks into the office of Blofeld's lawyer and learns that Blofeld is corresponding with London College of Arms genealogist Sir Hilary Bray, attempting to claim the title Count Balthazar de Bleuchamp.

-Posing as Bray, Bond goes to meet Blofeld, who has established a clinical allergy-research institute atop Piz Gloria in the Swiss Alps.
-Bond meets 12 young women (later referred to by Blofeld as his "angels of death"), who are patients at the institute's clinic, apparently cured of various allergies.
-After dinner, Bond goes to the room of one patient, Ruby, to seduce her.
+Posing as Bray, Bond goes to meet Blofeld, who has established a clinical allergy research institute atop Piz Gloria in the Swiss Alps.
+Bond meets twelve young women, later referred to by Blofeld as his "angels of death", who are patients at the institute's clinic, apparently cured of various allergies.
+After dinner, Bond goes to the room of one patient, Ruby, who wrote her room number on his bare leg.
 At midnight, while still with Ruby, Bond discovers the women go into a sleep-induced hypnotic state while Blofeld implants subliminal audio instructions.
 In fact, they are being brainwashed to distribute bacteriological warfare agents throughout the world.